Gravitational radiations from periodic orbits around a black hole in the effective field theory extension of general relativity: Discussions and Conclusions

 Building on the behavior of MBOs and ISCOs, we further explore periodic orbits in EFTGR black hole spacetimes.
 To classify these orbits, We adopted the taxonomy introduced in Ref.~\cite{Levin:2008mq}, where each periodic orbit is labled by a triplet $(z,w,v)$.
 Figures~\ref{epsilon0.01} and \ref{epsilon0.01L} present representative periodic trajectories for a black hole in EFTGR with $\epsilon_1=0.01$, for fixed values of $E$ and $L$.

 We then examined the GW emission from these periodic orbits.
 Figs.~\ref{120waveform} and~\ref{311waveform} use color-coded segments to illustrate the correspondence between orbital phases and waveform features, providing information on how orbital dynamics shape GWs.
 In both cases, the waveform amplitude peaks near the “whirl” phase of the orbit and decreases during the “zoom” phase.
 During the early stage, when the particle is far from the black hole in the weak-field regime, the waveform exhibits a smooth, low-amplitude profile.
 As the particle approaches the strong-field region near the horizon, its trajectory becomes increasingly distorted, leading to sharp increases in both frequency and amplitude.
 The waveform reaches its maximum near the horizon, reflecting the intense curvature effects.
 As demonstrated in Fig.~\ref{120GWdifferenceE}, the parameter $\epsilon_1$ primarily influences the phase evolution of the waveform, while its impact on amplitude remains subdominant.
-These findings suggest that GW signals may serve as a diagnostic tool to distinguish EFTGR black holes from their Schwarzschild counterparts.
+For space-based detectors such as LISA, this phase shift is particularly important: EMRI signals remain coherent over $\sim 10^5$ orbital cycles in the years of observations \cite{Barack:2003fp}, allowing small phase deviations to accumulate into a measurable secular dephasing during the prolonged inspiral.
+Such phase evolution is the most sensitive observable in matched-filtering analyses of GWs, enabling EFTGR and Schwarzschild waveforms to be possibly distinguished in the observations of future space-based detectors.

 In summary, our analysis reveals that EFTGR corrections, governed by the coupling parameter $\epsilon_1$, can significantly alter the dynamics of periodic orbits and the resulting GW signals in spherically symmetric static spacetimes.
 These results underscore the potential of GW astronomy to probe strong-field deviations from GR within a theoretically consistent and observationally accessible framework.